.

 Lake Level Facts

 The Lake Association frequently receives questions/comments related to the current level of the lake.
-In 2022, the lake level was maintained within its optimal range, an indication that the current owners of the Sebec Village Dam are doing a good job.
+Unless there is a serious weather event, the lake level has been maintained within its optimal range, an indication that the current owners of the Sebec Village Dam are doing a good job.

 • The Sebec Dam operators have some control of the level by adjusting the outflow through the turbines.
 The 18 inch "splash boards" are now being left in year-round, a change in operations from that which we have seen historically.
-This change, implemented in the fall of 2021, appears to have worked very well to manage the lake level in summer 2022.
+This change, implemented in the fall of 2021, appears to have worked very well to manage the lake level since then.
 Again, the dam operators can only work with the precipitation or lack thereof that they are given by Mother Nature.

 • Some interesting background information: The area of Sebec Lake is 10.27 sq. miles.
 The area of the watershed that feeds into the lake is 327 sq. miles.
 If all the water from a rainfall landing on the Lake and its watershed arrived at the lake "instantaneously," the lake level would rise 33"!
 Obviously, this does not occur.
 First, not all the water landing on the watershed reaches the Lake, although anywhere from 20% to 90% of it does (referred to as the water collection efficiency), depending on recent rainfall amounts and the time of year.
 Secondly, the rate which the watershed rain reaches the lake depends on the local terrain of the eighteen brooks and streams that feed into the Lake, recent rainfall amounts, and type of ground cover (forested, fields, etc.).